News by email Donate

 Support from faith advocacy groups

-Meanwhile, The Orthodox Publican Affairs Committe (OPAC), which advocates on behalf of the Orthodox Church has commended the Trump Administration for its commitment to confronting the ongoing persecution of Christians in Nigeria.
+Meanwhile, the Orthodox Public Affairs Committee (OPAC), which advocates on behalf of the Orthodox Church, has commended the Trump administration for its commitment to confronting the ongoing persecution of Christians in Nigeria.

-George Gigicos, co-founder and chairman of OPAC, said he’s glad the group’s longstanding appeals for persecution in Nigeria to be addressed, were finally being heard.
+George Gigicos, co-founder and chairman of OPAC, said he’s glad the group’s longstanding appeals for action on persecution in Nigeria are finally being heard.

-Religious freedom watchdog Open Doors has welcomed the move to put Nigeria back on the CPC.
-A spokesperson said: “For too long the specific targeting of Christian communities have continued with impunity.
-The move by the Trump administration might not be the immediate fix of the complex root causes of the problem.
-However, it is an acknowledgement that the problem is large-scale and serious, and an important symbolic recognition to the tremendous suffering of the most vulnerable in parts of Nigeria."
+Religious freedom watchdog Open Doors also welcomed the move to put Nigeria back on the CPC list.
+A spokesperson said: “For too long, the specific targeting of Christian communities has continued with impunity.
+The move by the Trump administration might not be the immediate fix for the complex root causes of the problem.
+However, it is an acknowledgment that the problem is large-scale and serious, and an important symbolic recognition of the tremendous suffering of the most vulnerable in parts of Nigeria.”

-In his statement, President Trump pointed to research by Open Doors World Watch 2025 which said that of all 4,476 Christians killed for their faith in the world, 3,100 are from Nigeria.
+In his statement, Trump pointed to research by Open Doors World Watch 2025, which said that of the 4,476 Christians killed for their faith worldwide, 3,100 were from Nigeria.

-Open Doors said the country also has the highest number of Christians abducted for their faith with 2,830 out of a total of 3,775 world-wide and the most Christians raped or sexually harassed for their faith.
+Open Doors said the country also has the highest number of Christians abducted for their faith — 2,830 out of a total of 3,775 worldwide — and the most Christians raped or sexually harassed because of their faith.

-Nigeria is ranked 7th on Open Door’s 2025 World Watch List which analyses the top 50 countries where Christians face the most persecution.
+Nigeria is ranked seventh on Open Doors’ 2025 World Watch List, which analyzes the top 50 countries where Christians face the most persecution.

 Support Us